-The following schedule lists important course dates and outlines the planned schedule of lecture topics, readings and assignments.
+The following schedule lists important course dates and outlines the planned schedule of course topics, readings and assignments.
 This schedule is contingent on our progress and thus is subject to change.
 There will likely be some overlap in topics covered each week.
-All numbered chapters refer to chapters in the required textbook.
+All numbered chapters refer to chapters in Interplay text.